 - Affordably priced

 - Not much information about it, and quite difficult to find outside the UK.

 FemmeCup Menstrual Cup Introduction

-The Femmecup has a 4.3/5 star rating on Amazon UK.
-It’s a top-quality menstrual cup, made from medical grade silicone in the UK.
+The Femme Cup is manufactured in the UK from top-quality menstrual cup, and it has some good reviews over on Amazon.
 We love menstrual cups manufactured in Europe here at Reusable Menstrual Cups because they are usually great products.

 Capacity: 30 ml

 Length: 55 mm

 The one size fits all thing is certainly one of the major negatives about this period cup.
 It doesn’t take into account things like vaginal birth, cervix height or flow.
 All women are different and they often require a different sized cup.

 You can find more details about the Femme Cup over on Amazon:

 There isn’t that much information about the company, apart from over-the-top marketing materials.
 They are, however, the future of sanitary protection!